 If any problems are found on these tests, an electroretinography (ERG) is done.
 This test confirms a diagnosis of RP.
 It measures the electricity given off by the nerves in the retina.
 The test is done while wearing special contact lenses and looking at a flashing light.

 There is no cure for Usher syndrome.
-However, clinical trials are beginning using nutritional therapies and encapsulated cell technologies.
 The best treatment is to identify the disorder as early as possible and begin educational programs and services right away.
 This helps reduce the communication and learning problems that can result from hearing and vision loss.

 National Eye Institute